NicoleDezoraive/Finance_Logger_In_TypeScripte/README.md

 The web page enables the **addition** of receipts and payments that I have made, **displaying the corresponding details** on the screen, including the recipient/sender, purpose, and amount of each transaction.
 Was undertaken as part of my **self-directed learning** journey in TypeScript, aiming to grasp TypeScript's unique features and enhancements over JavaScript.

+To further improve the structure of the code and take advantage of the **ES6 module** system, I split the project into multiple files.
+This allowed for better organization and separation of concerns.
+Each file contains specific functionalities and is imported/exported as needed.

 ## Developer:
   * Nicole Dezoraive, ניקול דזוראיב ,[Email](dezoraivenicole@gmail.com),[Git](https://github.com/NicoleDezoraive),[Linkedin](https://www.linkedin.com/in/nicole-dezoraive-124b74168)